2019 CALGARY SELLERS GUIDE

 Here is a brief summary to help you understand the steps to selling your home.
-Please discuss any details that you are unsure of with us, we are here as professionals and have help clients make this journey many times.
+Please discuss any details that you are unsure of with us, we are here as full time experienced professionals and have help clients make this journey many times.

 Buy or Sell first?